 The philosophy of the Didactic Program in Dietetics (DPD) at CWU is consistent with the mission of the university.
 The primary purpose of the university and DPD is academic, this is, discovering and creating new knowledge, preserving and transmitting it, and applying it to life’s experiences.
 All other areas of the organization complement and support that function.
 CWU and DPD are dedicated to providing the best qualified faculty, knowledgeable and imaginative administrators and staff, excellent library resources and appropriate facilities and instructional equipment.
 These strengths combined with a well planned curriculum and close personal attention affords the opportunity for a high quality education for all students.

-The Dietetics specialization plus three additional courses (PSY 101, ECON 101, and ANTH 130 or 357) fulfills the requirements of the Academy of Nutrition & Dietetics for a Didactic Program in Dietetics.
+The Dietetics specialization plus two additional courses (PSY 101 and ANTH 130 or 357) fulfills the requirements of the Academy of Nutrition & Dietetics for a Didactic Program in Dietetics.
 The DPD program is currently granted continuing accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).ACEND

 (Tel - 312-899-0040 ext 5400)